AdobeDocs/experience-manager-screens.en/help/using/enclosed-corporate-network.md

 ### Wide Area Network {#wan-connection}

-The performance of the Internet connection  besides the network reachability, is to provide sufficient bandwidth to operate AEM Screens nice and smoothly.
+The performance of the Internet connection, besides the network reachability, has to provide sufficient bandwidth to operate AEM Screens content updates smoothly.
 *Sufficient bandwidth* depends on the amount of connected AEM screens and on the usage of other consumers within the network, such as smartphones, tablets, cashiers, computers or guest Wi-Fi Networks.

 >[!NOTE]